Table of Contents

 Diagnosis of CLL

-- More than 5,000 clonal B-lymphocytes/µL in the peripheral blood
+- More than 5,000 clonal B lymphocytes/µL in the peripheral blood

-- Expression of the B-cell antigens CD19, CD20, CD23 and the T-cell antigen CD5
+- Expression of the B cell antigens CD19, CD20, CD23, and the T cell antigen CD5

 - Light chain restriction to provide evidence for monoclonality

-Staging of Chronic Lymphocytic Leukemia
+Staging of CLL

-Clinical examination of lymph nodes is as well extremely important.
-If a leukemic manifestation is not found, like it is the case of the small cell lymphocytic lymphoma whose cytology is identical to the CLL, a biopsy of enlarged lymph nodes might be indicated.
-It is also performed to rule out a Richter’s transformation.
+Clinical examination of lymph nodes is extremely important.
+If a leukemic manifestation is not found, as it is in the case of small cell lymphocytic lymphoma whose cytology is identical to CLL, a biopsy of enlarged lymph nodes might be indicated.
+It is also performed to rule out Richter’s transformation.

-|Stage A||Lymphocytosis and less than 3 affected lymphoid areas|
+|Stage A||Lymphocytosis and less than three affected lymphoid areas|

-|Stage B||Lymphocytosis and 3 or more affected lymphoid areas|
+|Stage B||Lymphocytosis and three or more affected lymphoid areas|

-|Stage C||Anemia (Hb < 10 g/dL) or thrombocytopenia (thrombocytes < 100/nl)|
+|Stage C||Anemia (Hb < 10 g/dL) or thrombocytopenia (thrombocytes < 100/nL)|

-|Stage I||Stage 0 plus lymphadenopathy|
+|Stage 1||Stage 0 plus lymphadenopathy|

-|Stage II||Stage I plus hepatomegaly and/or splenomegaly|
+|Stage 2||Stage 1 plus hepatomegaly and/or splenomegaly|

-|Stage III||Stage II plus anemia (Hb < 11g/dL)|
+|Stage 3||Stage 2 plus anemia (Hb < 11 g/dL)|

 Treatment of CLL